EB1811/dev-articles/ZustandStore.md

     })
 );
 ```
-Now we wan't to set the store's initial state.\
+Now we can to set the store's initial state.\
 We'll create a variable, and a function to update that variable.
 ```
 export const useStore = create<StoreType>((set) => ({